egeeamu/voskhod/README.md

 http://www.biorxiv.org/content/early/2016/10/28/084145

-1. Voskhod has being extensively tested on Xubuntu 16.04 LTS and all instructions refere to tis setup.
+1. Voskhod has being extensively tested on Xubuntu 16.04 LTS and all instructions refer to this setup.

 If using a fresh install, you will have to install dependencies and linux packages with administrator privileges :